 I have such fond memories of carving pumpkins with my mom and sister, and we always, always saved the seeds.
 Once we were done carving our jack-o’-lanterns, we’d roast the seeds.
 It was one of my favorite autumn traditions, and I looked forward to it every year!

-Crunchy Roasted Pumpkin Seeds are a quintessential fall treat, and they’re so easy to make.
-Plus, they’re a tasty snack that both kids and adults will love.
+Crunchy Roasted Pumpkin Seeds are a quintessential fall treat, a tasty snack that both kids and adults love.
+They're so easy to make too, especially with my helpful tips and tricks.

 Ready to get started?
 Then keep reading, because I’m going to show you exactly how to roast raw pumpkin seeds to crispy, crunchy perfection!